dp-radio/eradio/README.md

   [`$ERL_LIBS/eradio/priv/htdocs`](apps/eradio/priv/htdocs).

 By default, `$ERL_LIBS/eradio/priv/source` is executed to provide source data on its standard output to broadcast to all listeners.
 The source data must be sent in frames, each preceded by a 32-bit big-endian frame length.
+Note that since frames of source data can be dropped depending on network conditions, the source data itself should be framed such that listeners can be recover after missing frames.
 The first byte of each frame's data specifies the frame's type:
 - Frame type 1: log message.
 The first byte specifies the log level, and the rest is the log message.
   - Log Level 1: error
   - Log Level 2: warning